 Fire and Rescue Authorities must provide both local communities and the Government with an annual statement of assurance on financial, governance and operational matters.
 This means that Norfolk Fire and Rescue Service (NFRS) must demonstrate that it is doing what the Government expects of it, as laid down in the National Framework for Fire and Rescue Authorities 2012 and that it is delivering the local Integrated Risk Management Plan (IRMP).
-The National Framework was updated in 2014 with an additional section of firefighter fitness.

-This statement of assurance covers the period April 2016 to March 2017.
+This statement of assurance covers the period April 2017 to March 2018.